quedah/dwh-setup/README.md

 The Airflow webserver can now be accessed over the server IP (see `gcloud compute instances list` to see currently allocaed IPs).

+### Cleanup
+Run `./bin/tear_down` to clean up the project.
+This will delete the server, the firewall rules and the two BigQuery datasets.

 ### Comments
+I could run the dag ok over the command line, but had some issues running it through the webserver.
+Discuss/elaborate later.